When to Use -lo, -la, -no, and -na in European Portuguese

 Drill 3: The Infinitive Challenge

-These are common “to do” structures.
+These are common “going to do” structures.

 QuestionAnswer